Fertility Crisis of Renaissance Kings: The Pressure for Heirs in the 15th and 16th Centuries

 Sign up on Patreon

 Showing these parallel stories challenges the notion that Henry’s situation was unique across Renaissance Europe.
 The cradle and the grave were perilously close high infant mortality.
 Maternal mortality made every royal birth a triumph and every failed pregnancy a source of dread.
 So when we picture Henry VIII brooding over his lack of a son, we should remember that he was in distinguished if unhappy company.
 The kings of France, Spain, and the Empire and beyond, all grappled with the same fears.

-In the end, the story of Renaissance Monarchs is a collective one, a story of dynasties secured and lost in the royal bed chamber of great power hanging on fragile newborn life and of an era when the quest foreign, he was truly a king’s paramount duty and often his deepest sorrow.
+In the end, the story of Renaissance monarchs is a collective one, a story of dynasties secured and lost in the royal bed chamber of great power hanging on fragile newborn life and of an era when the quest foreign heir was truly a king’s paramount duty and often his deepest sorrow.

 So we’ll leave it there, my friend.
-I wanted to explore that topic just because.
-I just see so much about the idea that Henry was unique, that Henry was the one who was struggling with this issue.
+I wanted to explore that topic just because I just see so much about the idea that Henry was unique, that Henry was the one who was struggling with this issue.
 And the more you read and you read about these other people, like everybody was struggling with this issue.
 It’s a very human, human thing to be struggling with.

 Dive Deeper!